-10 Best Traditional Hanukkah Foods Everyone Should Try in 2022
+11 Best Traditional Hanukkah Foods Everyone Should Try in 2022

 Latkes, also known as potato pancakes, are, as you can imagine, pancake-shaped and shallow-fried, and are traditionally made with ground potatoes.
 They are typically mixed with onion, egg, flour, and seasonings.
 Nowadays, there are different creative recipes out there that call for zucchini and sweet potatoes as the base rather than white potatoes, if you want to go a bit out of the box.
 These fried treats are scrumptious when dipped in sour cream and/or served alongside some applesauce.

 Because Hanukkah falls during the cooler months, beef brisket is a hearty, warm, and delicious meal to serve.
 Prepared in a dutch oven or roaster, beef brisket is oftentimes slated as the main dish.
 Fortunately, there are several different ways to prepare it, whether it's with specific seasonings, vegetables, or sauces.
 As long as it's tender and served with other traditional sides, it's a win!
 We think this creative beer brisket recipe would make a fun new addition to your table.

 In addition to brisket, golden-brown whole roasted chicken is another familiar main course to serve at a Hanukkah gathering for those who may not eat beef.
 The best part about the commonly-made poultry dish?
 It's an easy recipe that's delicious with a generous amount of seasoning and roasted vegetables.
 We like this tasty roast chicken recipe for an easy main course and vegetable combination.

 Kugel is an egg noodle pudding or casserole that is commonly served as a side dish at a Hanukkah celebration.
 The best part?
 The traditional meal can be made both savory or sweet.